Over the last week, we discussed the history of ideas underpinning classical and critical political economy.

 - Third, net foreign capital was highly significant in the 19th century but not anymore.

-British and French citizens could yield a significant income through colonial ownership.That is, rich citizens of these imperial countries could increase their wealth through colonial power.
+British and French citizens could yield a significant income through colonial ownership.That is, rich citizens of these countries could increase their wealth through owning assets in their colonies.

 The advantage of owning another country’s resources is that you can consume and accumulate without having to work.
 The colonies produced and the colonizers consumed.

-With decolonization these foreign assets evaporated: this role for imperialism in capitalist accumulation, throughout the 20th century, is a core factor in explaining western European wealth.
+With decolonization these foreign assets evaporated.
+The role of Western imperialism in capitalist accumulation, throughout the 20th century, is a core factor in explaining western European wealth.
+This is rarely acknowledged in economic textbooks.

 The core inference from all of this is that national capital has preserved its value in terms of annual income but it’s composition has totally changed (from land to real estate and finance).